 The band evolved from a group called the Conjunto Internacional, formed by Lucca in 1944.
 That group included Antonio Tato Santaella on bongos, who remained with Lucca for many years.

-Enrique “Papo” Lucca Jr. was born in 1946 and displayed enormous talent as a child.
-Destined to join and make a major contribution to the Sonora Ponceña family.
+Enrique “Papo” Lucca Jr. was born in 1946 and displayed enormous talent as a child he was destined to join the band and make a major contribution to the Sonora Ponceña family.

 The group evolved in 1956 to include pianist Vicentico Morales and the young Papo at the piano arranging.
 At 12, Papo recorded his first piano solo.
 Other early recordings included the popular vocalists Felipe Rodriguez and “Davilita.”